 What Is Satisfactory Academic Progress?

-In order to remain eligible for both federal aid and scholarships from your university, you need to meet a set of criteria during your time as a student.
+In order to remain eligible for both federal financial aid and scholarships from your university, you need to meet a set of criteria during your time as a student.
 For federal and university aid, the guidelines usually consist of:

 - Maintaining a GPA of 2.0.